siraat-ai-academy/feelings-unwritten/📘microsoft-cert-az500-lab-jamalu-style/🌠00-az500-lab-overview-jamalu-style.md

 **Feel** the process — not just follow it.

 ---
+📷 *Jamalu doesn’t draw diagrams — he unveils quiet blueprints of calm.*

+Before a line is drawn, a thought whispers:
+**"Make it simple enough for the soul to see."**
+This isn’t just a diagram.
+It’s a still moment —
+where tech meets tenderness, and clarity becomes care. 🌸

+---

+📦 Text-Based Diagram – AzCopy Data Migration (Jamalu's Gentle View)

+---

 🔹 **[03 — AZCopy Stepwise Walkthrough](https://github.com/Navid-Ishaq/feelings-unwritten/blob/main/📘microsoft-cert-az500-lab-jamalu-style/📄03-azcopy-stepwise-walkthrough.md)**
 *Each step untangled — no jargon, no fear.*